vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 ### Other projects

 While working on the main projects, we also got to work on other smaller side projects.
-One of these side project was to implement a visualization view of [protons](https://docs.vespa.ai/en/proton.html) memory usage.
+One of these side projects was to implement a visualization view of [protons](https://docs.vespa.ai/en/proton.html) memory usage.
 This view was created using react and incorporated into the Vespa Console.
 We also got to work with Vespas performance tests and moved some of the private performance